gauravkukade/fin-blog/_posts/2024-01-23-how-to-invest-money.md

 ### 3. Do your research.

-Before you invest in anything, make sure you understand what you're investing in.
+Before you invest in anything, you should make sure you understand what you're investing in.

 Before you toss your money into any investment, it's like ordering pizza without checking the toppings.
 Do your research!
 Ask adults, read articles, and understand what you're investing in.
 This way, you can make informed choices and avoid any "anchovies on pepperoni" surprises.